 Car accidents in West Palm Beach are often the result of negligence.
 Negligence occurs when a person has and breaches a duty of care.
 All drivers on the road have a duty to drive safely and follow posted traffic laws.
 When drivers are negligent and cause an accident, they can be held financially responsible for injuries that result.
 If you’ve been injured because of another person’s negligence, you may want to consider filing a personal injury lawsuit for damages.

-At Lavent Law, our West Palm Beach personal injury lawyers can help you recover monetary damages for:
+At Lavent Law, P.A., our West Palm Beach personal injury lawyers can help you recover monetary damages for:

 - Medical bills